 This article contains affiliate links.
 If you buy any products via these links, we may earn a small commission at no cost to you.

-So before the worst winter weather takes hold, here are our top tips for basic motor maintenance that will see you through to spring.
+So before the worst weather takes hold, here are our top tips for basic motor maintenance that’ll prepare your car for winter and see you through to spring.

 If your car is due a service, get it done before the winter.

-"While the cold can cause lots of problems for cars, up to half of them could have been prevented by regular servicing and maintenance checks," says Keith Miller, former AA Patrolman of the year.
+“While the cold can cause lots of problems for cars, up to half of them can be prevented by regular servicing and maintenance checks," says Keith Miller, former AA Patrolman of the year.

 2. Check the battery